 Floppycats Favorite Litter Scoop:

 Meet the cat litter scoop that will change your life.
 Seriously.
-You think I'm being dramatic.
+You think I’m being dramatic.
 I am not.
-The Litter-Lifter is an extremely efficient scooper and hands down, my favorite litter scoop on the market.
+The Litter-Lifter is a highly efficient scooper and, hands down, my favorite litter scoop on the market.

 The Frisco Litter Mat is a simple mat that can be placed under or in front of the litter box to catch all the litter granules that cats track on their paws or when they toss the litter around to clean it.
-The mat is lightweight and it is also anti-slip.
-It is very easy to clean – just give it a shake or vacuum it to get rid of any litter.
+The mat is lightweight, and it is also anti-slip.
+It is also easy to clean – give it a shake or vacuum it to eliminate litter.

-What suggestions do you have for how to change the location of a cat litter box?
+What suggestions do you have for changing the location of a cat litter box?